Milestone hit as friends raise £360,000 over 21 years

 The vital monitoring equipment was presented to the hospital's cancer unit in October.

-Mrs Cole added: "This year I have also managed to make and sell 600 Poppies from a red material which raised £1,115 for the Royal British Legion.
+Mrs Cole added: "In 2021 I also managed to make and sell 600 Poppies from a red material which raised £1,115 for the Royal British Legion.

-"I want to thank all the businesses and individuals who have supported and sponsored me this year.”
+"I want to thank all the businesses and individuals who have supported and sponsored me.”

-Mrs Cole is still keen to receive donations of wool - particularly yellow wool - for next year’s Easter chicks.
+Mrs Cole is still keen to receive donations of wool - particularly red wool - for this year’s Poppies.

 To help with wool donations, call Mrs Cole on 01502 513573.